Kotti/kotti_user_manual/docs/adding_content/images.rst

 Images do not have to fit flush to column widths in a design layout.
 In the example above, in the area on the right that is 9 columns wide, you many want to use a medium-size image, centered at the top.
 The span5 image scale would work nicely for that.
-You might want to use a span2 thumbnail in a paragraph.
+Or you might want to use a span2 thumbnail in a paragraph.

 ..
-Note:: Learning about Kotti's treatment of images takes some effort, but it
+Note:: Learning about Kotti's treatment of images helps you appreciate how
-          helps you appreciate how Kotti is able to scale down from a full computer display to show the website on a tablet, or even a phone.
-It changes the size definitions of the spans on the fly, so that the site stays proportional, within reason, at different overall sizes.
+          Kotti is able to scale down from a full computer display to show the website on a tablet, or on a phone.
+It changes the size definitions of the spans dynamically, so that the site stays proportional, within reason, at different overall sizes.
 The span system for design layout avoids hard-coding to set sizes.